 We understand that it is not always possible to plan so far in advance for placements that will start during Semester 2, and so we may consider later applications.
 However, please be aware that funding is limited, and it may run out in the course of the year as more students avail of traineeship grants.
 We cannot guarantee an Erasmus grant to every student who applies after the above deadlines.
 To improve your chances of being awarded an Erasmus grant, you are strongly advised to get your traineeship grant application to us without delay once your host organisation has confirmed that they will accept you.

-If you are an undergraduate doing your PEP Placement in Europe, you should also consult the Placement Office website.
+If you are an undergraduate doing your PEP Placement in Europe, you should also consult the Career Development Centre website.

 What other procedures must be completed before the mobility?

 Please be sure to read our Handbook for Erasmus+ Traineeships!

-NUI Galway Handbook for Erasmus Traineeships.
-Please read it carefully!
+University of Galway Handbook for Erasmus Traineeships Please read it carefully!